lakers/InvaderInvasion/README.md

    Control to fire

 Enemy player:
-   Drag to move
+   Click to summon turret or boss (if timer is complete) Drag to move boss
-   Click on turret to fire
+   Click on boss turret to fire